kevinseabourne/Portfolio/README.md

 # Portfolio

-This portfolio displays all project I have designed and or developed.
+This portfolio displays all projects I have designed and or developed.

 ## Stack